techtek/BlinkitHarmony/README.md

 - Make sure there are no spaces in the Blinkit program folder path.

 - For Smarthome devices, your device need to run opensource software Tasmota.
-Device compatibility list
+Device compatibility list: https://templates.blakadder.com/all.html

 - For USB sticks it is possible to use a extension cable and or remove/replace the enclosure.